fanpaa/screenshot-at-regular-time/README.md

 # screenshot-at-regular-time

-this is a screenshot tool by Python for **Windows**,it can get screenshot auto and regular.
+this is a screenshot tool `.bat script file` by Python for **Windows**,it can get screenshot auto and regular.

 ###if you want to use it